IvaLIU727/Ecommerce_Project_Analytics_dbt/README.md

 ## ✏️ About Me

+## ✏️ About Me

+Hi, I'm Iva.

+My name might look unusual — it's pronounced just like "Eva", but with the "i" said the Italian way.
+That small detail actually says a lot about me: I've always lived between different worlds and enjoyed finding ways to connect them.

-I'm a Business Analyst with experience in FinTech, digital marketing and IoT.
-My career has always lived at the intersection of technical and business worlds — I've analysed international student payment flows in FinTech, mapped data platform requirements in digital marketing, and explored IoT applications in Australian education.
+I'm a Business Analyst with a background in Business Analytics and Digital Transformation at UNSW.
+But honestly, my career has never fit neatly into one box — I've worked across FinTech, digital marketing and IoT, always sitting at the intersection of business, data and people.

-I'm now deepening my technical skills in data analytics because I want to do more than ask the right questions — I want to understand how data and systems actually work, and use that to tell stories that help people make better decisions.
+📝 Why data analytics?

+I've spent most of my career being the person in the room who speaks both languages — business and technical.
+I've analysed international student payment flows, mapped data platform requirements, and translated between engineers and stakeholders.

+But I kept hitting the same wall: I could ask the right questions, I just couldn't always answer them myself.
+So I decided to close that gap — which is exactly why I built this project.

+I wanted to learn real tools, not tutorials. dbt, DuckDB, data modeling, SQL — the things actual data teams use every day.

+🔍 What am I looking for?

-Currently looking for a data analyst role in Australia.
+I'm currently looking for a data analyst role in Australia where I can combine analytical thinking with clear storytelling — turning complex data into decisions that actually make sense to people.

+If you're working on something interesting in FinTech, digital products or data — let's connect.

-📝 Connect with me on [LinkedIn](your-linkedin-url)
+📝 Connect with me on www.linkedin.com/in/ivaliu0727